microsoft/AdaptiveCards/specs/DevSpecs/telemetry.md

 ## 7. Testing Details
 ### 7.1 Preliminary Testing

 Preliminary testing of the telemetry wrapper will be carried out by logging to the file system.
+Separation between the telemetry wrapper and the 1DS-specific telemetry implementation will make it easier to pinpoint any possible bugs or failures.

 ### 7.2 JSON Samples and Expected Output